filipovskii/cv/cv-en-full.md

     Full Stack Programmer at [Mindojo](http://mindojo.com) (online
     education)

     Mindojo is a smart educational platform.
-It allows to build adaptive online courses, that improve from student to student.
+It allows building adaptive online courses, that improve from student to student.
 I was responsible for building [MVP](http://mindojo.com) and implementing
     features for [The Economist GMAT Tutor](https://gmat.economist.com/).